The graphic to this post was created long ago. My condition has since been upgraded. I have ASIA–from those damned shots.

 Sounds like an unpleasant topic.
 It is and it isn’t.
 It all goes by what you are willing to accept.
-That said, MS is a pain in the arse.
+That said, Autoimmune disease is a pain in the arse.

 I used to be able to type as fast as I thought.
 For a writer, this is a beautiful thing.
 It’s better than a roll in the hay.
 It’s better than almost anything.
 Now I hunt and peck with two or so fingers.
 I know people think that the voice recognition software should suffice, but I’m not good at that yet.
 My fingers flying across the keyboard was a wondrous thing.
 Perhaps I’ll adjust to that software at some point.
 I remember when my hands started crippling up.
 I prayed to myself; take my legs, not my hands.
 But I wonder now if I really meant that.